tomoyanonymous/juce_cmake_vscode_example/README.md

 Open Debug Menu in left Sidebar.
 And click Run button on the left in a menu of CMake Debug(workspace).
 Standalone version of your plugin will be launched.

+(Note that you can also debug from "Debug" button in right-click menu of CMake Tools but you cannot use CodeLLDB debugger in this case.)

 ## Resources

 [JUCE CMake API Documents](https://github.com/juce-framework/JUCE/blob/master/docs/CMake%20API.md)

+[sudara/pamplejuce](https://github.com/sudara/pamplejuce/) another great template repository for developing JUCE with CMake + Catch2 + GIthub Actions + C++20

 ## License